IELTS Writing Task 2 Sample 359 - While studying some students take weekend or evening jobs

 Meeting expenses while being a student has been a challenge.
 Doing a part-time work to accommodate daily needs has advantages as well as disadvantages which need to be weighed before making a choice.

 On the flip side, working after studies can cause stress and also trigger deviation from studies.
-Doing a job beyond school hours could have an adverse effect on the mental health of a student due to the large number of hours that gets spent on stressful activities.
+Doing a job beyond school hours could have an adverse effect on the mental health of a student due to a large number of hours that are spent on stressful activities.
 Further, deterioration of health could lead to depression and increased anxiety.
-Another demerit is distraction from main stream which is education.
+Another demerit is a distraction from the mainstream which is education.
 Few students could get lured to part-time work in search of easy money and gradually shift focus from school work to temporary job as they taste the benefits of money.
-This enticement could seriously mislead them to become aim less citizens.
+This enticement could seriously mislead them to become aimless citizens.

 (Answer by Kishore)

 I strongly agree with the fact that some students opt for weekend or evening job while studying.
 As education is becoming more and more expensive, the financial burden is increasing for the parents.
 A working student can help their parents financially.